Ana-Niko-byte/moment/README.md

   - Maximum number of digits is 5.
   - Contains help text.
 - `category` : _CharField_ - represents the category to which the charity belongs.
 Pre-defined selection field, max length of 25 characters, with a default value of 'Other'.
+- `community_size` : _IntegerField_ - represents the number of users who have donated to the charity.
+Default value of 0, non-editable in admin or client-side.
+- `donated_to_by` : _ManyToManyField_ - represents the users who have donated to the charity.
+Non-editable in admin.
 - `image` : _CloudinaryField_ - charity banner image stored on [Cloudinary](https://cloudinary.com/)

+`def save(self, *args, **kwargs)`:
+Ensures the slug updates following a name change in the charity model.

+Method:
+Asserts whether the stored database charity name matches the instance Charity name with the same id.
+If the names do not match, regenerates (slugifies) the name and saves the model.

+#### The Donation Model

 ## Views & Templates
 ## Scope of Application